gushughes/books/README.md

 I hope to contribute to open source GitHub projects in the future.

-## Project process & learning goals
+## Project Process & Learning Goals

 ### Input

-Collate data into a CSV file with five columns:
+- Collate data into a CSV file with these columns:

-- book_title
+  - `book_title`
-- author
+  - `author`
-- author_nationality
+  - `author_nationality`
-- first_published
+  - `first_published`
-- page_count
+  - `page_count`
-- genre
+  - `genre`

-Learn a little bit about GitHub version control
+- Learn the basics of GitHub version control

 ### Handling

-Learn how to use Python (Pandas, NumPy, Matplotlib, Seaborn) for basic EDA
+- Learn to use Python libraries (Pandas, NumPy, Matplotlib, Seaborn) for basic exploratory data analysis (EDA)

-- Load the CSV into a Pandas DataFrame (Data structure: Dictionary)
+- Load the CSV into a Pandas DataFrame (data structure: dictionary)
-- Check columns, data types and missing values
+- Check columns, data types, and handle missing values
-- Data cleaning and preprocessing steps (explore variable types, strings)
+- Perform data cleaning and preprocessing (explore variable types, string formatting)
-- Analysis techniques (algorithms or functions applied).
-Possible insights include **book_title:** Search by title, count duplicates & keyword analysis, **author:** Grouping by author & most prolific authors, **first_published:** Time trends, earliest/latest books & historical filters, **page_count:** Average/min/max page stats & filtering by size, **author_nationality:** Diversity analysis & regional trends, and **genre:** Popular genres, multi-genre grouping & filtering
+- Apply analysis techniques (algorithms or functions) to extract insights such as:
+  - **book_title:** Search by title, count duplicates, keyword analysis
+  - **author:** Grouping authors and identifying most prolific authors
+  - **first_published:** Analyze time trends, earliest/latest books amd historical filters
+  - **page_count:** Calculate average, minimum, maximum page counts; filter by size
+  - **author_nationality:** Diversity analysis and regional trends
+  - **genre:** Identify popular genres, multi-genre grouping and filtering
-- Clean or transform data as needed.
+- Clean or transform data as needed
-- Do my best to adhere to PEP 8 and other best practices along the way.
+- Follow PEP 8 and other best practices throughout the process

 ### Output

-- Test hypothesis by finding & explaining significant descriptive statistics (if any) in publication dates
+- Test the hypothesis by identifying and explaining significant descriptive statistics (if any) in publication dates
-- Test hypothesis by finding & explaining significant visual patterns (if any) in publication dates
+- Test the hypothesis by identifying and explaining significant visual patterns (if any) in publication dates
-- Create a GitHub site to show documentation, using MkDocs
+- Create a GitHub Pages site for documentation using MkDocs